qasir-id/qiblat/README.md

     <img src="https://www.qasir.id/assets/v2/images/logo.svg" alt="Qasir" width=150 height=50>
   </a>

-  <h4 align="center">Dashboard Boilerplate</h4>
+  <h4 align="center">Qasir Boilerplate</h4>

   <p align="center">
-    Qasir's Frontend Framework has been designed to provide you the lifecycle of developing the front-end dashboard app.
+    Qasir's Frontend Framework has been designed to provide you the lifecycle of developing the front-end apps.
     <br>
-    <a href="https://github.com/qasir-id/qasir-react-boilerplate/issues?q=is%3Aopen+is%3Aissue+label%3Abug+milestone%3A%22%28JS%29+Dashboard+Boilerplate%22">Report bug</a>
+    <a href="https://github.com/qasir-id/qiblat/issues?q=is%3Aopen+is%3Aissue+label%3Abug">Report bug</a>
     ·
-    <a href="https://github.com/qasir-id/qasir-react-boilerplate/issues?q=is%3Aopen+is%3Aissue+label%3AFeature+milestone%3A%22%28JS%29+Dashboard+Boilerplate%22">Request feature</a>
+    <a href="https://github.com/qasir-id/qiblat/issues?q=is%3Aopen+is%3Aissue+label%3AFeature">Request feature</a>
   </p>
 </p>